The Damned (South Park): Plot

-Meanwhile, Randy Marsh supports Hillary Clinton, referred to as the Turd Sandwich, for President, and expresses disdain to the people of South Park that are supporting the Giant Douche, aka Mr. Garrison.
+Meanwhile, Randy Marsh supports Hillary Clinton, referred to as the Turd Sandwich, for President, and expresses disdain to the people of South Park that are supporting the Giant Douche, a.k.a.
+Mr. Garrison.
 Even though Garrison admits to being an incompetent presidential candidate during a debate and other speeches, his apparent honesty only results in increased support from his constituents, even leading to Randy finding him appealing to the point that he changes his mind.
 When he reveals this to Stephen Stotch, Stephen reveals that he has also changed his mind and now wants to vote for Clinton.
 Their mutual flip-flopping on candidates gives Randy cause for suspicion.
 After being offered a pie filled with member berries by Stephen, Randy goes to visit the Old Farmer whose crop is being dwarfed by hundreds and hundreds of member berry bushes.

 Cartman and Heidi Turner, who are both apparently 'dead to the world' for having left Twitter, begin to converse with each other to compensate for the lack of a social media presence, and begin spending time in the park with others who have quit Twitter.
 Cartman explains to Heidi that his attempt to prove that women are funny at a school assembly was sincere and that he is genuinely trying to change himself.
 During one of their private conversations, Cartman asks Heidi if girls have testicles, and she replies they do not.
 Cartman explains he does not know what is at the bottom of a vagina to scratch when girls get itchy.
 Much to his surprise, Heidi offers to show Cartman.